harish124/Skills/README.md

 (Now read from bottom)

-I have two sides (in fact everyone does), it's you who decides which side I'am in your thoughts.
+# I have two sides (in fact everyone has), it's you who decides which side I'am in your thoughts.